odygrd/quill/docs/tutorial.rst

 Sinks are the objects responsible for writing logs to their respective targets.

-A quill::Sink object serves as the base class for various sink-derived classes.
+A :cpp:class:`quill::Sink` object serves as the base class for various sink-derived classes.

 Each sink handles outputting logs to a single target, such as a file, console, or database.